JacobMGEvans/README.md/README.md

 <a href="https://dev.to/jacobmgevans"><img src="./assets/hacktoberfest.png" height="60"/></a>
 </article>

-**Part of my OSS work and learning in public** efforts involve writing technical and technical adjacent, like learning, Blogs for others to benefit from, including myself
+**Part of my OSS work and learning in public** efforts involve writing technical and technical adjacent, Blogs for people to benefit from, including myself.
 <details open>
 <summary>A Few Cherrypicked Blog Articles 🗃️ </summary>
 <br>